Dominic Smith Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.

-- The Royals' 5.14 team ERA ranks 29th among all MLB pitching staffs.
+- The Royals' 5.28 team ERA ranks 29th across all MLB pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs surrendered (62 total, 1.2 per game).
+- The Royals rank 21st in baseball in home runs allowed (64 total, 1.2 per game).

-- The right-hander last pitched on Saturday against the Chicago White Sox, when he went five innings, allowing four earned runs while giving up four hits.
+- The right-hander last appeared on Monday against the Detroit Tigers, when he threw 3 2/3 innings, allowing five earned runs while giving up seven hits.

+- In 10 games this season, the 26-year-old has a 7.48 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.